 How to File a Claim After Your Windshield Is Damaged

-You may be able to file a windshield damage claim online or by phone, depending on your insurance company’s procedures.
+You may be able to file a windshield replacement insurance claim online or by phone, depending on your insurance company’s procedures.
 If the damage was caused by another driver in an accident, you should call their insurer to file the claim.

 After you file the claim, the insurance company will require the damage to be inspected in order to determine whether the windshield should be repaired or replaced.
 If you’re filing the claim with your own insurer under your collision or comprehensive coverage, you will have to pay a deductible before insurance covers the rest.

 Most insurance companies will waive your deductible if the windshield only needs to be repaired.
-However, you will usually need to have full glass coverage in order to have your deductible waived for a full windshield replacement.
+However, you will usually need to have full auto glass insurance in order to have your deductible waived for a full windshield replacement.

 3 Tips For Dealing With Windshield Damage